-The Altman Application, like the program itself, is a rigorous process involving a written application, a letter of recommendation, and a virtual interview.
-The application is an opportunity both for the Altman Team to learn more about potential scholars and for incoming students to learn more about the Altman Program.
+Like the program itself, the Altman application process is rigorous, involving a written application, a letter of recommendation, and a virtual interview.
+The application is both an opportunity for the Altman Team to learn more about potential scholars and for incoming students to learn more about the Altman Program.

 The Altman Program in International Studies & Business offers students a unique set of academic, intellectual and professional opportunities:

 - The ability to earn two degrees in four years through an integrated curriculum that coordinates extensive coursework in liberal arts, business, and advanced language;

 - The resources of a research university combined with the intimacy of a small program where students receive personal, individualized attention;

 - International exposure through the required study abroad programs;

 - Potential stipends for internships, study abroad, and research;

 - Dedicated academic advising to mentor Altman Scholars; and